Maximizing Stochastic Monotone Submodular Functions: Introduction

-For the above problems and many others, the constraints can be model by a matroid.
-A finite {\em matroid} $\M$ is defined by a pair $(\A, \I)$, where $\I$ is a collection of subsets of $\A$ (called the {\em independent sets}) with the following properties: \begin{enumerate} \item Every subset of an independent set is independent. \item If $S$ and $T$ are two independent sets and $T$ has more elements than $S$, then there exists an element in $T$ which is not in $S$ and when added to $S$ still gives an independent set. \end{enumerate}
+For the above problems and many others, the constraints can be modeled by a matroid.
+A finite {\em matroid} $\M$ is defined by a pair $(\A, \I)$, where $\A$ is a ground set of elements and $\I$ is a collection of subsets of $\A$ (called the {\em independent sets}) with the following properties: \begin{enumerate} \item Every subset of an independent set is independent, i.e., if $T \in \I$ and $S \subseteq T$, then $S \in \I$. \item If $S$ and $T$ are two independent sets and $T$ has more elements than $S$, then there exists an element in $T$ that is not in $S$ and when added to $S$ still gives an independent set. \end{enumerate}

 Two important special cases are {\em uniform matroid} and {\em partition matroid}.
 In a uniform matroid, all the subsets of $\A$ of size at most $k$, for a given $k$, are independent.
 Uniform matroids represent cardinality constraints.
 A partition matroid is defined over a partition of set $\A$, where every independent set includes at most one element from each set in the partition.